How to Replace Muffler Without Welding

 NOTES

-- Allow the vehicle to cool down for at least a couple of hours before working on the exhaust.
+- Allow the vehicle to cool down for at least a few hours before working on the exhaust.

 - You may prefer to disconnect the negative battery terminal as well.